Discreetly Fit Training Guidelines

 Number of Repetitions

 The recommended repetition for each exercise is 4, except for Power Zip Ups where it is 8.
 You can increase the repetitions to 8 for each exercise and 16 for the Power Zip Ups.
-The increase of repetitions is not necessary if the quality of your training is to its best.
+The increase in repetitions is not necessary if the quality of your training is to its best.

 It is recommended to perform the Discreetly Fit Training every day at least 1/day in one session for the duration of the Reform and then on most of your days.
 Return to everyday training when you feel it is indicated or feels right.